-My new process starts with a one page agreement that defines the project goals in broad strokes.
+My new process starts with a simple one page agreement that defines the project goals in broad strokes.
 The agreement also states that there will be additional meetings that will define the deliverables, timeline and who is responsible for each.
+Scope creep be gone!

 What used to happen is that it all got dumped on me.
-My job was to design and develop the site not write copy, source assets, and define business goals.
+My job was to design and develop the site.
+But I usually ended up also writing copy, sourcing assets, and defining business goals.
 Don’t get me wrong I LOVE to do that kind of work too but that wasn’t included in the hours alloted for the project.

-I love that now after the initial interview and research I sit down with my clients and we agree together on what the exact pieces of the puzzle are and who will be responsible for each.
+I love that now after the initial interview and research I sit down and clarify.
+With my clients and we agree together on what the exact pieces of the puzzle are and who will be responsible for each.
 It’s also a great time to discuss that the timeline is based on each item being ready as discussed.
 And any date missed puts the entire project back.

-I also use this time to go over the work I’ll be completing that they won’t see and maybe don’t even know is happening.
-Like user testing, persona development and competitor research.
+I also use this time to go over the work I’ll be completing that they won’t see.
+And more than likely don’t even know is happening.
+For example, user testing, persona development and competitor research.